NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/faq/_index.md

 ---
 title: "Frequently Asked Questions"
-subtitle: "Algorithm Audit holds high standards regarding integrity, independence and autonomy of our organization.
+subtitle: "At Algorithm Audit, we hold high standards regarding integrity, independence and autonomy.
 We are 100% transparant in the way we work.
-We answer some pressing do's and don'ts below."
+We are open about do's and don'ts."
 image: images/illustration4.jpeg
 ---